PaaS-Shack/dns/README.md

 ```
 # DNS over https
 By default dohs will cache querys for their ttl time
+DoHs has 3 resolvers. google, cloudflare and cleanbrowsing
+Adding the flag --provider=cleanbrowsing will use cleanbrowsing as the upsteam resolver default is cloudflare

 ```
 call v1.dohs.query --fqdn=google.com --type=A --cache=false
 ```